pixelpercebe/pixelpercebe/README.md

-I am a passionate student of Computer science from Spain 🇪🇸
+I am a passionate student of computer engineering from Spain 🇪🇸

 **About me:**